andburch/bayesianfingerprintr/.github/SUPPORT.md

-# Getting help with bayespackage
+# Getting help with bayesianfingerprintr

-Thanks for using bayespackage!
+Thanks for using bayesianfingerprintr!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex